 Every year, the Connecticut Chapter solicits nominations for notable planning projects in a variety of categories from public service and citizen planners to physical development and plan implementation.
 Award winners are chosen by a Chapter Awards Committee, and celebrated at an annual event at the end of the year.
-Scroll through to read about some of our past award recipients and keep an eye out for this year’s call for nominations.
+The 2014 nomination form is available here.

 CCAPA 2012 Planning Awards

 Citizen Planning: Mark Summers, President of CNC Software, Tolland, CT

 This award recognizes a citizen or a group of citizens who work in a non-compensated capacity to make a significant contribution to planning here in Connecticut.
 This is one of our perennial favorites and have had worthy nominations for several years now.

 This year, the award is presented to someone who by assuming a leadership role made significant contributions in energy conservation and sustainability to Tolland, the Capitol Region and State of CT.

 Mark Summers, the President of CNC Software in Tolland, has worked tirelessly as the Chair of the Tolland Energy Task Force, has participated on a climate change committee of experts on energy and environmental issues at the Capitol Region Council of Governments, worked with consultants on the development of Regional Sustainable Land Use plan and even had a starring role in a CRCOG/DEEP Energy Conservation Video.